sudo97/tiger-hs/chap2/README.md

 ```

 We gonna use Haskell, and [Alex](https://haskell-alex.readthedocs.io/en/latest/introduction.html) for doing that.
 Instead of keeping tokens as strings, we gonna create an algebraic data type, that has each contructor assigned to each possible token.
-Most of them will just carry their position(`type Pos = (Int, Int) -- line, col`), some of them, such as String, ID, or Int will also carry parsed value
+Most of them will just carry their position(`type Pos = (Int, Int) -- line, col`), some of them, such as String, ID, or Int will also carry parsed value.
+I know `Lexer.hs` should be in gitignore, but I think it's more fun when you can look what it is